Shockwave Parts

 - IFP Depth Tool

-Use the correct base IFP depth based on your shock model:
+Use the correct base IFP depth based on the shock’s original stroke:

 - 33 mm for shocks originally under 75 mm stroke